Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

     <a href="<!-- url --><!-- /url -->">Link to somewhere</a>

+gives you a region labeled url that can be manipulated from the stamp object.

+###$stamp->replace()

-gives you a replaceable region labeled url.
-If you place this in a file called template.tpl, and call the below code from your controller:
+If you place the above template code in a file called template.tpl, and call the below code from your controller:

     <?php